vicasze/gretel_interface/README.md

 ```

 ## Prepare configuration files
 Two files are needed: 'config/phenome_analysis.yml' specifies the phenotypes and covariates you want to analyse; and 'config/model_params.yml' specifies the model parameters.
+The names and location of these files should not be modified.

 The phenome_analysis.yml config file in this test case focuses on traits and covariates studied in this [paper](https://doi.org/10.1038/ng.3609).
 The user could choose between several traits: 'TA', 'SW16', 'tibia', 'EDL', 'soleus', 'plantaris', 'gastroc', 'SW6', 'sacweight', 'BMD', 'abBMD'.